-The pharmacokinetics of anidulafungin after 5 daily doses were investigated in 24 immunocompromised paediatric (2 to 11 years old) and adolescent (12 to 17 years old) patients with neutropenia.
-Steady state was achieved on the first day after a loading dose (twice the maintenance dose), and steady-state Cmax and AUCss increase in a dose-proportional manner.
-The systemic exposure following daily maintenance doses, 0.75 and 1.5 mg/kg/day in patients aged 2 to 17 years old were comparable to those observed in adults following 50 and 100 mg/day, respectively.
+The pharmacokinetics of anidulafungin after at least 5 daily doses were investigated in 24 immunocompromised paediatric (2 to 11 years old) and adolescent (12 to 17 years old) patients with neutropenia.
+Steady state was achieved on the first day after a loading dose (twice the maintenance dose), and steady state $C{max}$ and AUCss increase in a dose-proportional manner.
+Systemic exposure following daily maintenance dose of 0.75 and 1.5 mg/kg/day in this population were comparable to those observed in adults following 50 and 100 mg/day, respectively.
+Both regimens were well-tolerated by these patients.